Riva Lehrer challenged portraiture to explain itself.

 Her official site notes that her work has appeared at the Smithsonian's National Portrait Gallery, the United Nations, the National Museum of Women in the Arts, the Chicago Cultural Center, and other major venues.
 It also identifies her as a longtime faculty member at the School of the Art Institute of Chicago and an instructor in medical humanities at Northwestern.

 That institutional range matters because it shows how broadly her work travels.
-Lehrer is not just painting inside a niche discourse.
+Lehrer is doing more than painting inside a niche discourse.
 She is moving among art institutions, teaching spaces, disability culture, and memoir.
 Her authority comes from the fact that she works across those fields without simplifying any of them.

 She has also kept the portraits collaborative in spirit.
 Her subjects are not flattened into symbols of pain or resilience.
 They arrive with self-fashioning, irony, erotic life, and their own iconography.